facelessuser/coloraide/docs/src/markdown/color.md

 ```

 A method to find all colors in a buffer is not currently provided as looping through all the color spaces and matching
 all potential colors on every character is not really efficient.
-Additionally, some buffers way require additional
+Additionally, some buffers may require additional
-context that is not available to the to the match function.
-If such behavior is desired, what is recommended would
+context that is not available to the match function.
+If such behavior is desired, it is recommended to apply some
-be to apply this with some logic to find potential places in the buffer to test, and only test those places.
+additional logic to sniff out areas with high likelihood of having a color.

-In this example, we construct a regex to find places within the buffer that potentially have a valid color, but we also
+In the following example, we construct a regular expression to find places within the buffer that potentially have a
-try and filter out cases that are unfavorable by providing additional context.
-As we are interested in matching full
+valid color.
+As the buffer is an HTML document we also want to incorporate some context to avoid matching HTML entities
-colors in HTML or CSS, we don't want to match hex in HTML entities or color names that are part of color variables
+or color names that are part of a CSS variable.

-(`#!css var(--color-red)`).
+Once we've crafted our regular expression, we can search the buffer to find locations in the buffer that are likely to
+be colors.
+Then we can run `Color.match()` on those positions within the buffer to see if we find a valid color!

 ```playground
 import re